 48 Hour or extended soak test

-Run the load test software with minimal load settings and make it work for a longer period.
-You can do this for periods exceeding 48 hours to ensure nothing crashes, freezes, blue screens, black screens, or experiences any screen death.
+Run the load test software with minimal load settings, making it work longer.
+You can do this for periods exceeding 48 hours to ensure nothing crashes, freezes, blue screens, black screens, or experiences a screen of death.

 Games like Dying Light 2, Halo Infinite, and Forza Horizon 5 are good starting points.

-Look for free titles in the Steam store or Epic games to get some soak testing done on a tight budget.
+Look for free titles in the Steam store or Epic games to complete soak testing on a tight budget.

-And that is a list of my top checks to test that a CPU is working reliably.
-I hope it has been thorough enough for you to determine the processor in question properly.
+And that is a list of my top checks to test that a CPU works reliably.
+I hope it has been thorough enough for you to determine the processor properly.

-I also want to mention that you should never rush the process and take your time when evaluating the condition of a processor.
+I also want to mention that you should never rush the process and take your time when evaluating the condition of it.

-I wish you the best of luck figuring out if the CPU you are looking at is tip-top or a flop.
+I wish you the best of luck figuring out if the one you are looking at is tip-top or a flop.

-At the very least, you could take the computer’s processor to a computer repair shop for them to establish if it works reliably or not.
+At the very least, you could take it to a repair shop to establish if it works reliably.